 Libbie Kerr has been a breeder of Bengal cats since 1989.
 She also writes and lectures on temperament inheritance, the importance of ownership understanding, top showing and other cat-related topics.
 You can read more about Libbie and her cats on her website A-Kerr's Bengals

 First, you need to determine if the cat really doesn't like you and why.
 Once you have determined that, you will have the tools you need to get the cat to like you.

 Keep in mind that cats have a wide range of personalities.
 Some are cuddly, some are aloof.
 If you have a cat that is aloof, that does not mean the cat does not like you.
 The cat may not be fond of being handled but likes to be near you.

 If the cat is feral then he or she may not like humans in general.
 In this case the best thing is to let the cat maintain its distance.
-Avoid noises, and movements that frighten the cat.
+Avoid noises and movements that frighten the cat.
 Offer food that the cat likes and let the cat have its space.
 Gradually the cat will learn to trust you.
 As the cat learns that you are not a threat, try to offer the cat toys.
 When the cat will stay near you and not act fearful, pulling a string across the floor is a non-threatening way to interact with the cat.

-The secret is do not rush, progress at a pace that the cat is comfortable with.
+The secret is to not rush, progress at a pace that the cat is comfortable with.
 Let the cat make the first overtures toward acceptance.
 In time the cat will tolerate you and may even learn to like or love you.

 Susan Bulanda started her career as a dog trainer while still in high school.
 She is recognized worldwide as a canine and feline behavior consultant, expert in canine Search and Rescue and as an award-winning author and Adjunct Professor.
 You can read more of Susan's writing on her website and in her blog.

-Barbara Florio Graham
+Barbara Florio Graham's: Respecting Boundaries